Red Dead Redemption: Gameplay

-Gunfights are an essential gameplay mechanic in Red Dead Redemption.
-The player can take cover, target a specific person or animal, blindfire, and free aim.
-Individual body parts can also be targeted, in order to take targets down non-lethally.
-Weapons consist of revolvers, pistols, rifles, shotguns, knives, explosives, and lassos.
-Aiming utilizes a gunslinger gameplay mechanic known as Dead Eye, a targeting system that allows the player to slow down time and mark targets.
-Once the targeting sequence ends, the player fires to all marked locations in extremely quick succession.
-The Dead Eye system upgrades and grants more abilities as the player progresses through the story.
+Gunfights are an essential gameplay mechanic.
+Players can take cover, target a specific person or animal, blindfire, and free aim.
+Individual body parts can be targeted to take down targets non-lethally.
+Weapons include revolvers, pistols, rifles, shotguns, knives, explosives, and lassos.
+Aiming utilizes a gunslinger gameplay mechanic known as Dead Eye, a targeting system allowing players to slow down time and mark targets.
+Once the targeting sequence ends, players fire to all marked locations in quick succession.
+The Dead Eye system upgrades and grants more abilities as players progress.

 The game introduces the bounty system, a crime-governing mechanic inspired by Grand Theft Auto's wanted system.
-When the player commits a crime, witnesses run to the nearest police station.
-The player can either bribe or kill them before they reach the station, negating any consequences.
-Once the law is alerted, the Wanted meter appears with a bounty set on the player's head.
-The bounty grows higher as the player commits more crimes, and more lawmen will be sent to hunt them.
-After committing enough crime, the U.S. Marshals or Mexican Army will be sent to the player's location.
-To evade law enforcement in pursuit, the player must escape a circular zone or kill all lawmen in a town.
-If the player escapes, bounty hunters will continue to track after them.
+When players commit a crime, witnesses run to the nearest police station; players can bribe or kill them before they reach the station, negating consequences.
+Once the law is alerted, the Wanted meter appears with a bounty set on players' heads.
+The bounty grows higher as players commit more crimes, and more lawmen will be sent to hunt them; after committing enough crime, the U.S. Marshals or Mexican Army will be sent.
+To evade law enforcement in pursuit, players must escape a circular zone or kill all lawmen in a town.
+If players escape, bounty hunters will continue to track them.
 The bounty will remain on their head until they pay it at a telegraph station or present a pardon letter.

 The online multiplayer allows up to 16 players to engage in competitive and cooperative gameplay in a recreation of the single-player setting.
-Each game begins with a Mexican standoff, of which the survivors can move to any part of the battlefield in preparation for respawning enemies.
+Each game begins with a Mexican standoff, of which the survivors move to any part of the battlefield in preparation for respawning enemies.
 Event types include deathmatch scenarios and capture the flag variants.
-Crates in the environment contain extra weapons, ammo, and other powerups.
-Players can level up and complete weapon challenges which earn them rewards such as new character models, golden weapon skins, new titles, and new breeds of animal mounts.
-Multiplayer also features open-world gameplay, wherein players can form or join a group of up to eight players in a "posse" group and partake in hunting or attack other gangs or posses.
+Crates contain extra weapons, ammo, and other powerups.
+Players can level up and complete weapon challenges to earn rewards such as new character models, golden weapon skins, new titles, and new breeds of animal mounts.
+Multiplayer features open-world gameplay, wherein players can form or join a group of up to eight players in a "posse" group and partake in hunting or attacking other gangs or posses.
 In some game modes, players are unable to kill each other.